lrem/phdoc/doc/index.md

 <!-- title: Index -->

-# Markdoc
+# PHDoc

+PHDoc is a version of Markdoc adapted to the needs of academics.
 Markdoc is a lightweight Markdown-based wiki system.
-It’s been designed to allow you to create and manage wikis as quickly and easily as possible.
+It’s been designed to allow
+you to create and manage wikis as quickly and easily as possible.

 ## What is it good for?

-Potential use cases for Markdoc include, but aren’t limited to:
+Potential use cases for PHDoc include, but aren’t limited to:

+*Personal* pages in your institution
+:   Research institutions usually provide the means
+    and expect the researchers
+    to create *personal* pages.
+    These are usually just a few documents containing the essentials: contact information, list of publications
+    and maybe a teaching schedule or a list of projects to brag about.
+    Most people tend to handcraft static HTML for this, as setting up anything dynamic is more pain than gain.
+    PHDoc is an easy and efficient alternative.

+Quick dissemination of notes, raw data and media objects :   Perfect for internal communication
+    or dissemination of content that escapes the frame of scientific publishing.
+    PHDoc allows you to easily write pages containing all the basic HTML markup,
+    highlighted code snippets
+    and LaTeX mathematics.
+    Adding any files,
+    be it multimedia or raw data,
+    is as simple as putting the files in your directories.
+    Directory listings respecting the templates
+    and containing the top-bar navigation
+    are created automatically.

+As well as all that Markdoc is good for:

 Technical Documentation/Manuals
 :   Markdoc can be used to write and render hand-written guides and manuals for
     software.
 Such documentation will normally be separate from